 Healthcare Provider Update: Healthcare Provider for Bath & Body Works Bath & Body Works, a subsidiary of L Brands, typically offers its employees access to healthcare benefits through major providers like UnitedHealthcare, Aetna, and Anthem Blue Cross Blue Shield.
 These providers usually offer a range of plans, including medical, dental, and vision coverage to support employee health and wellness.
 Potential Healthcare Cost Increases in 2026 In 2026, Bath & Body Works employees may see a significant rise in healthcare costs due to anticipated premium hikes in the Affordable Care Act (ACA) marketplace.
 Preliminary reports indicate that some states could face increases exceeding 60%, largely due to the expiration of enhanced federal subsidies and rising medical costs.
 For many consumers, especially those on ACA plans, out-of-pocket premium payments may rise by more than 75%, challenging financial stability.
 As record profits flood the insurance industry, it highlights the growing tension between consumer affordability and corporate profit margins, prompting a careful reevaluation of healthcare options for employees moving forward.
 Click here to learn more

-How Bath & Body Works employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Bath & Body Works employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Bath & Body Works employees can navigate federal student loan repayment: This article provides a framework for Bath & Body Works employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Bath & Body Works employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Bath & Body Works employees: How the current repayment environment affects both personal and Parent PLUS Loans.

-In addition, Bath & Body Works employees should remember that private student loans are not included.
-Only federal government-held student loans are eligible.
-This includes Department of Education-held Federal Direct Loans (including PLUS Loans), Federal Perkins Loans, and Federal Family Education Loan (FFEL) Program loans.
+No. Bath & Body Works employees should remember that private student loans are not eligible for federal IDR plans, PSLF, or federal forbearance protections.
+Only federal government-held loans -- including Federal Direct Loans, Federal Perkins Loans, and FFEL Program loans held by the Department of Education -- are eligible.

 Articles you may find interesting: